-As a firm believer in beginning at the beginning, I started my training in child development at Cedars Sinai Hospital in the Early Childhood Center there.
-I was later happy to realize that this was the most sensible way to become the best possible therapist, for the experience of working with infants, toddlers, and their mothers taught me so much about how human beings develop into the adults they become.
+I started my training in child development at Cedars Sinai Hospital in the Early Childhood Center there.
+The experience of working with infants, toddlers, and their mothers taught me the importance of developng a theoretical and clincal understanding of how human beings develop into the adults they become.

 I earned a Master's Degree and a Doctrate at California Graduate Institute, with a focus on psychoanalytic and psychodynamic theory and clinical practice.
 I wrote my dissertation on the choice of single motherhood, developing a seminar for women considering becoming parents on their own, which I facilitated for ten years and offer periodically.

 I continued my clinical and academic work at the Wright Institute, Los Angeles, where I maintained a full practice and academic course of training while a Ph.D. candidate.